DigitalGlobe/CloudServices/ogc-sdk/docs/band_manipulation.md

 #### bbox (str) (required):

-  A bbox (bounding box) is a rectangular feature that will encompass a desired Area Of Interest (AOI).
+  A `bbox` (bounding box) is a rectangular feature that will encompass a desired Area Of Interest (AOI).
   The format is miny,minx,maxy,maxx (minimum y coordinate, minimum x coordinate, maximum y coordinate, maximum y coordinate).
 Other projections are not supported at this time

    **Example:**

-     band_manipulation(bbox="39.7530, -104.9962, 39.7580, -104.9912")
+     interface.band_manipulation(bbox="39.7530, -104.9962, 39.7580, -104.9912")

 #### featureid (str) (required):

-  The featureid is the online id of the desired image feature
+  The `featureid` is the online id of the desired image feature

    **Example:**

-     band_manipulation(bbox="39.7530, -104.9962, 39.7580, -104.9912", featureid="d330c2f9486b4b5b0798b142fd1e6388")
+     interface.band_manipulation(bbox="39.7530, -104.9962, 39.7580, -104.9912", featureid="d330c2f9486b4b5b0798b142fd1e6388")

 #### band_combination (list) (required):

-  The band_combination is a list of strings containing the desired band combination of 1-4 items.
+  The `band_combination` is a list of strings containing the desired band combination of 1-4 items.
 Available options include:

    * R
    * G